fiolj/sparta/doc/web/fix_emit_face_file.rst

 adjacent to the boundary face(s) are computed and used to determine the properties of inserted particles on each timestep.

-IMPORTANT NOTE: Caution must be exercised when using the subsonic boundary condition without specifying an inlet temperature.
+.. important:: Caution must be exercised when using the subsonic boundary condition without specifying an inlet temperature.
 	       In this case the code tries to estimate the temperature of the flow from the properties of the particles in the domain.
 	       If the domain contains few particles per cell it may lead to spurious results.
 This boundary condition is meant more for an outlet than an inlet boundary condition, and performs well in cases where the cells are adequately populated.

-IMPORTANT NOTE: When using a subsonic prsesure boundary condition, you should also use an appropriate boundary collision or chemistry model via the :ref:`boundary<command-boundary>` or :ref:`bound_modify<command-bound-modify>` or :ref:`surf_collide<command-surf-collide>` or :ref:`surf_react<command-surf-react>` commands, so that particles hitting the surface disappear as if they were exiting the simulation domain.
+.. important:: When using a subsonic pressure boundary condition, you should also use an appropriate boundary collision or chemistry model via the :ref:`boundary<command-boundary>` or :ref:`bound_modify<command-bound-modify>` or :ref:`surf_collide<command-surf-collide>` or :ref:`surf_react<command-surf-react>` commands, so that particles hitting the surface disappear as if they were exiting the simulation domain.
 	       That is necessary to produce the correct subsonic conditions that the particle insertions due to this command are trying to achieve.

 --------------